 There was Thanksgiving.
 There was Christmas.
-There was New Year's.
-And then there was us.
-The ragged crew of Restaurant Le Chalet.
-Outside, Second Avenue is crowded with locals and out-of-towners and rural-looking guys with beards selling Christmas trees in between the holiday lights and ads for booze and boots and lingerie and endless lines of diners outside endless rows of restaurants.
-Inside, under the rosy lights of a long, empty room, ten men glance mournfully at the passing crowds.
+There was New Years.
+And then there was us, the ragged crew of Restaurant Le Chalet, trying to get through the holidays without any customers to serve.
+It's New York City's Upper East Side in the winter of early 1994.
+Outside, Second Avenue is crowded with locals, out-of-towners, and rural-looking guys with beards selling Christmas trees.
+The streets are buzzing with life; holiday lights, bus-stop ads for booze and boots and lingerie, and seemingly endless lines of diners outside blocks of bistros and bars.
+But inside under the rosy lights of a long, empty restaurant, its 10 employees (all men) glance mournfully at the passing crowds.
 And scheme.

 The owner’s name is Mo Diamond.
 He’s Israeli.
 A man with the heart-melting smile of a newborn baby.
 Or, more accurately, a crook.
 He opens the restaurant in mid-November.
 Without a liquor license.
 Without loyal clientele.
 He's entered this business after selling imitation Italian shoes in Brazil and Brooklyn.
 In other words, he has the same appreciation for food as he does for footwear.
 Absolutely none.
 But New York's Upper East Side is packed with overpriced pasta houses.
 What it lacks is one splashy, overpriced Gallic joint.
 Mo Diamond, on Second Avenue via Damascus via Tel Aviv via Sao Palo via Howard Beach, has come to fill a niche.